oktaytuncay/Kubernetes/kubernetes.md

 kubectl get pods --kubeconfig config
 ```

 By default, the kubectl tool is in a file named config under the `$HOME/.kube/config` directory.
 So if we create the kube config file there, we don't have to specify the paths to the file explicitly in the kubectl command.
-That's the reason we haven't specifying any options for our kubectl commands.
+That's the reason we haven't specified any options for our kubectl commands.

 <p align="center">
   <img src="images/42.png" alt="drawing" width="500"/>